abteilung/sveltekit-sanity-starter/README.md

 ## Developing

+Before running the project, please copy .env.example to .env and adjust settings to your needs.
+You'll need a Sanity project (you'll get it for free).

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash